AmitKumarDas/amitkumardas.github.io/_posts/2016-10-06-My Tracked Learnings.md

 ### [Beyond round robin load balancing](https://blog.buoyant.io/2016/03/16/beyond-round-robin-load-balancing-for-latency/)

-- fundamental to the notion of scalability
+- Fundamental to the notion of scalability
-- traffic distribution is the act of load balancing
+- Traffic distribution is the act of load balancing
-- provides another feature i.e. resiliency
+- Provides another feature i.e. resiliency
   - i.e. failure of individual components will not fail the system
   - thus distribute the traffic to healthier instances
-- must protect against latency like it protects against failure
+- Must protect against latency like it protects against failure
+  - Even with the presence of slow replicas, the system as a whole must remain fast
+  - So how do you ditribute load across replicas with varying speeds ?
+    - peak EWMA (exponentially weighted moving average)
+    - round robin (most common in *Nginx & HAProxy*)
--
+    - least loaded